Treblab J1 Review | One of the Best Budget Bluetooth Sport Earbuds

-This is Treblab’s sport IEM featuring IPX 6 water and sweat resistant as well as magnetic ends.
-The package comes included with the hard carrying case, 1 cable management tab, 3 pair of earfins and 6 pair of eartips (3 silicone and 3 foam).
-The foam eartips and earfins does well for high intense movement and activities.
-Tho I wished they include 2 of the cable management tab so the cable can be shorten like Jaybird’s way.
+This is Treblab’s sport IEM featuring IPX6 water resistant and has a magnetic ends as well.
+The package comes included with a hard carrying case, a charging cable, 3 pair of ear-fins and 6 pair of eartips (3 silicone and 3 foam).
+The foam eartips and ear-fins does perform well for high mobility movements.
+Though, I wished they included extra 2 cable management tab so the cable can be shorten like Jaybird’s way.
+Latest pricing here Amazon/Shopee/Lazada.

-The control center is located on the right side, houses the microphone which is clear during call, the charging port and the typical 3 button array.
-The buttons have a tactile bump great to identify each button and the buttons are easy to actuate.
+The control center is located on the right side where it houses the microphone, charging port and the typical 3 button array.
+The buttons have a tactile bump, which is great to identify each button and the buttons are easy to actuate.

-The cable does not touch the face and the mic is near the mouth area, great for calls.
-Passive (hardware based) sound isolation is good as the sound tube goes deep into the ear canal measuring 0.7cm.
+The cable does not touch the face and the mic is near to the mouth area for better vocal pickup.
+This is great for those who is constantly on the move or multitask.
+The sound isolation is good as the sound tube goes deep into the ear canal.

-It’s powered by pair of 8mm Neodymium Dynamic Drivers.
-Uses Bluetooth 4.1 for connectivity with a maximum stable line of sight of 11 meters.
-The rated battery life is 8 hours.
-Our battery is based on the iPhone 6 at the 1st volume bar after maxing the volume on the IEM first, lasted us 9 hours on a full charged.
+The Treblab J1 is powered by a pair of 8mm Neodymium Dynamic Drivers.
+It uses Bluetooth 4.1 for connectivity with a maximum stable line of sight of 11 meters.
+The rated battery life expectancy is around 8 hours.
+Our battery life test is based on the iPhone 6 at the 1st volume bar after maxing the volume on the IEM first.
+The battery lasted up to 9 hours on a full charged.

 Playtime: Up to 8 hours